 North Dakota Parks and Recreation Department (NDPRD)

-Grants to North Dakota government agencies, school districts, water management districts, and tribes for the development of outdoor recreation facilities.
-Examples of eligible facilities include pools, ball fields, playgrounds, and campgrounds.
+Grants starting at $15,000 to North Dakota government agencies, school districts, water management districts, park districts, and tribes for the development of outdoor recreation facilities.
+Examples of eligible facilities include pools, sports fields, playgrounds, and campgrounds.
 Funding may also be requested to acquire land for park development.

 Recreation areas that receive federal assistance through the Land and Water Conservation Fund must remain dedicated to public outdoor recreation use in perpetuity.
 Property within the project boundary may not be converted to any use other than outdoor recreation without prior approval from the NDPRD and National Park Service.
 The entire project site identified in the project agreement is subject to public law 88-578 Section 6(F).